karanshah254/Java-Junction/OOPS-Concept-Alpha/definations.md

 8. Interface:
 - >Interface is blue-print of the class.
 It is basically for multiple-inheritance.
 It has total abstraction.
 All methods are publc, abstract and without implementation.

+9. static keyword:
+- >It is used to share the same variable and method of given class.
+It can be used for properties, functions, blocks, nested classes.

+10. super keyword:
+- >It is used to refer immediate parent class object.
+It is used to access parents properties, functions, constructors.